WordPress celebrates its 18th birthday in 2021. In celebration, we take a look at why it’s one of the top CMS platforms.

 The customization doesn’t end once you’ve found your perfect theme, however!
 Themes are highly flexible.
 You can fully customize fonts and color schemes.

 The customization options on offer mean that no two WordPress websites are the same.
 You can play around until your website fully reflects you or your business!
+This level of customization alone makes it one of the best CMS platforms.

-4. It’s the best CMS for versatility
+4. It’s the best CMS platform for versatility

 Going back to the point about no two WordPress websites being the same – this is thanks to the platforms versatility.